 Section 4.
+Part-time Employees.

-Part-Time Employees.
-Compensation for holidays will be provided to regular, part-time employees of the County whose budgeted FTE is equal to or greater than 0.5 (50%).
+Compensation for holidays will be provided to regular, part-time employees of the county whose budgeted full time equivalent (FTE) is equal to or greater than 0.5 (50%).

-When a part-time employee is not required to work the holiday, holiday compensation will be calculated as follows:
+When a part-time employee is not required to work the holiday, compensation will be calculated as follows: